What is the format of the TOS program?

 How do I set up my interview?
 What should I expect in my interview?

-Once you have completed the entire registration form and clicked “submit,” you will have the opportunity to schedule a 15-20 minute online interview.
-The interview is informal, and just serves as a way for the Tikvah staff to learn more about the applicants.
+Once you have completed the entire registration form and clicked “submit,” you will have the opportunity to schedule a 15 minute online interview.
 During the interview, applicants will have a chance to speak about their hobbies, interests, and aspirations.
 They will also be asked about their opinions on various current events, political debates, or intellectual queries, including those relating to the themes of this program.
 There are no right or wrong answers—we promise!
 Students are simply expected to articulate their thoughts on a range of matters.